 tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, or herbal products you are taking or plan to take.
 Be sure to mention anticoagulants ('blood thinners') such as warfarin (Coumadin); isoniazid (INH); certain medications for seizures including carbamazepine (Tegretol), phenobarbital, and phenytoin (Dilantin); medications for pain, fever, coughs, and colds; and phenothiazines (medications for mental illness and nausea).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-tell your doctor if you have any serious medical condition.
+tell your doctor if you have ever developed a rash after taking acetaminophen.

 tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking acetaminophen, call your doctor.

-if you drink three or more alcoholic beverages every day, ask your doctor if you should take acetaminophen.
+if you drink three or more alcoholic beverages every day, do not take acetaminophen.
 Ask your doctor or pharmacist about the safe use of alcoholic beverages while taking acetaminophen.

 you should know that combination acetaminophen products for cough and colds that contain nasal decongestants, antihistamines, cough suppressants, and expectorants should not be used in children younger than 2 years of age.
 Use of these medications in young children can cause serious and life-threatening effects or death.
 In children 2 through 11 years of age, combination cough and cold products should be used carefully and only according to the directions on the label.